DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: DeepTrace: Learn to Optimize Tracing

-For the labeled training data in the pre-training phase, we can use an approximate estimator of \eqref{eq:est} to obtain $\widetilde{\mathbb{P}}(G_{n}|v)$ for each node $v$ in the epidemic networks without spending too much time or effort.

-When the epidemic networks are degree-irregular trees, the ML estimator in \eqref{eq:est} attempts to calculate the sum of all probabilities of permitted permutations.
-It is observed that \eqref{eq:est} can be further written as
+We generate $500$ underlying networks $\mathbb{G}$ with $3500$ nodes, where each $\mathbb{G}$ is uniformly selected from one of the six types of synthetic networks described above.
+For each $\mathbb{G}$, we construct $\mathbb{G}_N$ according to the SI model with $N$ randomly chosen from $50-1000$.
+For the labeled training data in the pre-training phase, we can use an approximate estimator of \eqref{eq:est} to efficiently obtain $\widetilde{\mathbb{P}}(G_{n} \mid v)$ for each node $v$ in the epidemic networks, minimizing time and effort.
+When the epidemic networks are degree-irregular trees, the ML estimator in \eqref{eq:est} aims to calculate the sum of all probabilities of permitted permutations.
+We can rewrite \eqref{eq:est} as follows: